Results 271 to 300 of 1353

 He woke to the sight of his own breath misting in the cold morning air.
 When he moved, his bones ached.
 Ghost was gone, the fire burnt out.
 Jon reached to pull aside the cloak he'd hung over the rock, and found it stiff and frozen.
 He crept beneath it and stood up in a forest turned to crystal.

 The pale pink light of dawn sparkled on branch and leaf and stone.
 Every blade of grass was carved from emerald, every drip of water turned to diamond.
 Flowers and mushrooms alike wore coats of glass.
 Even the mud puddles had a bright brown sheen.
-Through the shimmering greenery, the black tents of his brothers were encased in a fine glaze of ice."We need the excuse of fiction to stage what we truly are." ~ Slavoj Žižek, The Pervert’s Guide to Cinema
+Through the shimmering greenery, the black tents of his brothers were encased in a fine glaze of ice.

 "El bien más preciado es la libertad" ~ Valeriano Orobón Fernández, A las barricadas